-Growing up in Asheville, NC, Tasnim and Navied were exposed to David Bowie, Michael Jackson and Bryan Ferry, pop titans who instilled them with the basics of how pop music works.
+Growing up in Asheville, NC, Tasnim and Navied were exposed to David Bowie, Bruce Springsteen, and Bryan Ferry, pop titans who instilled them with the basics of how pop music works.
 “Bowie taught us it was OK to be different,” Tasnim says.
 “Not listening to the music other kids were listening to was kind of weird but it was good for us.”
 Their father, an Iranian immigrant, came to the United States with absolutely nothing and built an entire life for himself.
 That courage had an understandably monumental impact on them both.
-They’re first generation Americans and in 2018, they are being tested in ways many can not even fathom.
+They’re first generation Americans and in 2019, they are being tested in ways many can not even fathom.
 “It was hard sometimes growing up with a name like Tasnim,” laments Tasnim.
-But she brushes it off, choosing to celebrate her uniqueness with aplomb.
+But she brushes it off, choosing to celebrate her uniqueness.
 “But we were never the ones who wanted to try to fit in.”

 AFTER WE DANCE